mehlleniumfalke/defwp/README.md

 The plugin folder is mounted at `/wp-content/plugins`, leave as it is.
 Files in this directorys will be synced to the wordpress image.

-You can work on this files and changes will be immediatly present in the wordpress installation.
+You can work on this files and changes will be immediatly present in the running wordpress installation.

 ### Start Developement